anubhavpgit/anubhavpgit.github.io/content/posts/gameoflife.md

 ---
 <script type="module" src="/assets/js/gameoflife/main.js" ></script>

-Cellular automata (CA) are computational systems that are used to model complex systems and nonlinear dynamics.
+Cellular automata are computational systems that are used to model complex systems and nonlinear dynamics.
 They are made up of simple, identical units, called cells, that evolve in parallel at discrete time steps.
 The state of each cell is determined by the states of its neighboring cells, and the cells update their states based on a set of rules.
 Cellular automata have been used to study a wide range of phenomena, including biological systems, physical processes, and social dynamics.

 One of the most fascinating aspects of cellular automata is their ability to exhibit complex and unpredictable behavior from simple rules.
 Conway's Game of Life is a simple cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.